-English First Mathematics Physical Sciences
+English First Additional Language Mathematics Physical Sciences APS

-Additional

-Language

 NSC/IEB NSC/IEB NSC/IEB

+5 65% 65% 33

-Students may apply directly to be considered for the ENGAGE programme.
+Students may apply directly to be considered for the 5-year Bachelor of Engineering programme.

 Life Orientation is excluded when calculating the APS.